huilyu2/project-spring2017/part2/README.md

  But with Bokeh, the axes should be numeric, which can not shown as character type.
 So I just put the exact state name ordered by first capital letter, which is corresponding to the number 1~51.

  Besides, I also want to add the "year" label to show the variace with time.
 So I tried to use box widgets to make a list to choose from.
 But I had some hard time to load in the data, and changed the data by the drop-down list.
 I wish I cound achieve this function in the future.

+ * Conclusion:

+ From the plot, we can select each state and see the corresponding GDP and total Grants Amount.
+Basiclly, there is a stable rule: A state with higher GDP, this state is more likely to have higher total Grants Amount.

 ## Contributions of Members